Full name Adam Zampa

 Born March 31, 1992, Shellharbour, New South Wales

-Major teams Adelaide Strikers, East Torrens, Guyana Amazon Warriors, Jamaica Tallawahs, Melbourne Stars, New South Wales, New South Wales Under-19s, Rising Pune Supergiants, South Australia, Sydney Thunder
+Major teams Australia, Adelaide Strikers, Bangalore T20, East Torrens, Guyana Amazon Warriors, Jamaica Tallawahs, Melbourne Stars, New South Wales, New South Wales Under-19s, Rising Pune Supergiants, Royal Challengers Bangalore, South Australia, Sydney Thunder

 Playing role Bowler

 |ODI debut||New Zealand v Australia at Wellington, Feb 6, 2016 scorecard|

 |Last ODI||Australia v India at Canberra, Dec 2, 2020 scorecard|